-Chirpy Cockney petty crook 'Budgie' Bird is the main character in this British TV series of the early 70s.
-Budgie was the eternal failure, with every scam, and every attempt to make his ...
+Chirpy Cockney petty crook "Budgie" Bird is the main character in this British television series of the early 1970s.
+Budgie was the eternal failure, with every scam, and every attempt to ...

 See full summary »

 Charlie Endell drives Budgie to a football match in his Rolls Royce.
 Just after they park, someone tries to shoot Charlie, but hits Budgie by instead.
 They both take refuge in a nearby house, much to...